ether-edge/ether-edge/docs/docs/operate/deploy/rootchain-config.md

 ## 2. Deployment Considerations

-To deploy the rootchain contracts, we use the `polygon-edge rootchain deploy` command.
+To deploy the rootchain contracts, we use the `ether-edge rootchain deploy` command.
 Before deployment, consider the following actions:

 ### i.
 Funding Required for Nodes